 Lash from Advance Wars is Black Hole's resident Gadgeteer Genius, and it shows big time despite her childish personality.
 In her first appearance she anticipates Orange Star will assume her units are Flak's and that they'll charge right in assuming he's too dumb to lay a trap.
 Of course, you waltz right into a trap and are treated to a cruel spike in difficulty compared to the other missions you've done so far.
 She only gets trickier from there.

 Dark Fact from Ys I is apparently weak against silver because it's the only thing that can bypass the protection of his otherwise-invulnerable Cleria cape.
-So before the end of the game, he snatches up and hoardes in various dungeons under his control every last bit of silver he can get his hands on, from the [[Infinity–1 Sword Silver Armor and Shield (the Silver Sword that finishes the set manages to remain well-hidden enough for him to overlook it) that's eventually used to defeat him, down to harmonicas and bells.
+So, before the start of the game, he snatches up and hoardes in various dungeons under his control every last bit of silver he can get his hands on, from the Silver Armor and Shield (the Silver Sword that finishes the set manages to remain well-hidden enough for him to overlook it) that's eventually used to defeat him, down to harmonicas and bells.
 When Adol manages to get the aforementioned silver equipment and storms Darm Tower to go after him, he eventually falls into a teleportation trap that lands him in a prison cell inside the tower, while his silver equipment is teleported to random locations around the tower instead.

 While Dark Fact leaves equipment that's technically even more powerful than the silver equipment just lying around in Darm Tower, they still can't put a scratch on him.
 One could theorize that it might have even been an attempt at tricking Adol to using them instead, that might've worked had Reah not warned him about the cape.